 Gone are the days when college students have to roll out of bed, get dressed, drive or walk to a traditional college campus and sit through a lecture.
 Thanks to numerous online education options, that is no longer necessary.

 Online education programs have become a popular alternative to attending class in person.
-In fact, more than 28 percent of students (about 5.8 million) now take at least one online education course, according to a 2015 study.
+In fact, more than 28 percent of students (about 5.8 million) now take at least one online education course, according to the Online Learning Consortium.
 As crazy as it sounds, most degrees that were at one time only available through a brick-and-mortar university can now be obtained entirely online.

 Online Education vs. a Traditional College Education